mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 # A Probabilistic Interpretation of Regularization

 In this section, we will look at a probabilistic (Bayesian) interpretation of regularization.
 We'll take a look at both L1 and L2 regularization in the context of ordinary linear regression.
+Remember that in a Bayesian analysis we multiply the likelihood function by a prior probability for the parameter in order to obtain the posterior distribution.

 In the context of a ordinary linear regression, we have MSE that we try to minimize: